spug-school/webcasino/README.md

 - Profile editing
   - Allows the user to edit their own credidentials (username & password)
   - Allows the user to delete their profile and all records from the database

+## TODOS (in the future)
+- API with Flask
+- Web UI
+- More games
+- Code cleanup